-The Captain is available to stream or buy on all major platforms now, including Amazon Prime Video from 4th September.
+The Captain is available to stream or buy on all major platforms, including Amazon Prime Video, from 4th September.

-The year is 1945, and the end of the Second World War in Europe is just weeks away.
-The German war machine all but collapsing into chaos as men desperately flee the horror of battle.
-Despite it being April the landscape is still gripped by winter.
-The trees bare, and the ground muddy and wet.
+The year is 1945, and the end of the Second World War in Europe is just months away as the German war machine slowly collapses into chaos.
+Despite it being April, the landscape is still gripped by winter, the trees bare, and the ground muddy and wet.
 Suddenly a young man comes into view, running for his life in ragged clothes, his face smeared with blood and dirt.
-As he looks behind him the hum of a vehicle engine and stinging shriek of trumpets continue to hunt him down; hot bullets flying over his head as his comrades eagerly seek the end of his life.
-The man is young Willi Herold, a German private desperately seeking shelter from his impending death.
-The bare forest and roots of an old tree finally providing much-needed cover from his assailants.
+As he looks behind him, the hum of a vehicle engine and shriek of trumpets hunt him down, hot bullets flying over his head as his comrades eagerly attempt to end his life by any means possible.
+The young man running is Willi Herold, a German private desperately trying to evade death, and the forest is about to offer him the cover he needs to escape.

-Shot in stark black and white, the cinematography of Florian Ballhaus reflects a ‘wild-west’ atmosphere of lawlessness.
-One where local people and officers understand the end of War is nye but equally continue to seek the security of instruction.
-A mist descending that allows a young sociopath to run free of any control in a society built on hatred and power.
-As a result, The Captain provides us with a horrifying parable of man’s ability to deceive and control.
-As prey becomes predator; achieving a brief but toxic power and notoriety.
+Shot in black and white, the cinematography of Florian Ballhaus reflects the lawless wild-west of a war-torn country descending into madness.
+Here local people and Nazi officers understand the end of War is nye but equally seek the security it offered as a young sociopath runs free of any control.
+The Captain is a horrifying tale of one man’s ability to deceive and control, as prey becomes predator in achieving brief but toxic notoriety.

 Director: Robert Schwentke